-Gun up is generally used for speedy sporting targets where there is little or no time to mount the gun, or trap and skeet disciplines, for example.
+It is used for speedy sporting targets where there is little or no time to mount the gun, or trap and skeet disciplines, for example.

 Gun down is a more traditional way of shooting.
 It imitates walked up gameshooting.
 The gun is held out of the shoulder and only mounted when the bird is presented.

-When you fire a shotgun at a moving clay you need to allow for the time the shot takes to get to the target.
-This is called forward allowance.
+You will probably hear a lot about forward allowance.
+It is when you fire a shotgun at a moving clay and need to allow for the time the shot takes to get to the target.

 You might hear the phrase ‘arranging collisions’.
 So how will you know how much forward allowance is needed?
 That’s something which comes with skill and experience.
 Without forward allowance you would be simply aiming at a target, as in rifle shooting.

 If you want a rough calculation, a crossing clay travelling at 40mph, 30 yards out from the stand, will have travelled about six feet in the time between you pulling the trigger and the tip of the shot stream reaching the flight line of the bird.

 Knowing this you can appreciate that unless the muzzles are ahead of the target when the trigger is pulled you’ll miss – because the shot string is going behind the bird.

 These are the three generally accepted styles of shooting and all have their plus points.

 Maintained lead is something not always easy for the novice to master.